Microdermabrasion Is the Secret to Revealing Gorgeous Skin — Here's What It Is

 "You gently remove all the dead cells on the top of the epidermis, which is called the stratum corneum," dermatologist Amy Wechsler, MD, says.
 "In removing those cells all at once, it stimulates the cells beneath it to all renew at the same time.
 There are no chemicals involved, it's a mechanical treatment."

 Microdermabrasion Benefits For the Skin

 If you're looking for a treatment that will deep-clean your pores and/or treat fine lines, stretch marks, uneven skin texture, and hyperpigmentation, you should talk to a dermatologist or aesthetician about microdermabrasion.

 "Your skin will look smoother and more even," Dr. Wechsler says.
 "There will be more of a glow or a brightness to the skin.
 All those dead cells on the top can make your skin appear a bit dull or gray.
 After the microdermabrasion, you'll have an even skin tone without those dead, grayish cells on top."

 According to Dr. Halim, microdermabrasion can result in side effects such as irritation, broken capillaries, redness, and swelling, though these can all be resolved and won't cause any long-term effects or injuries.
 While it's generally a safe procedure for many, it's not for everyone, specifically people with acne-prone skin.

-If you're going in for microdermabrasion, Dr. Wechsler recommended that you avoid seeking out any other treatments within the same week so you don't irritate your skin.
+If you're going in for microdermabrasion, Dr. Wechsler recommends that you avoid seeking out any other treatments within the same week so you don't irritate your skin.
 "Before the treatment, I don't want people to have just done a peel, microneedling, or laser.
-Skin should be untouched by other procedures for at least a week, if not two," she said.
+Skin should be untouched by other procedures for at least a week, if not two," she says.